JO710 Digital Toolkit

 Using camera’s light meter and understanding the Exposure Triangle

-Review composition and rule-of-thirds, white balance, focus, manual settings.
+Review composition, rule-of-thirds, white balance, focus, manual settings.

-Homework: Exercise 1 – Photograph a person with direct and indirect light.
-Use plain background.
+Homework: Shoot Exercise 1 – Photograph a person with direct and indirect light.
+Use a plain background.

 Learn Adobe Portfolio – Set theme, add categories – exercises, photo portfolio, video portfolio